Fox News settles blockbuster defamation lawsuit with Dominion Voting Systems

 None of this made for an auspicious start to the trial for Fox or the Murdochs.

-And so the Murdochs decided to pay to make the bleeding stop, and while the terms of the settlement are not public, assuredly paid significantly to do so.
+And so the Murdochs decided to pay nearly $800 million to make the bleeding stop.
 Had they not done so, Rupert would have likely been subject to questioning in court.
 Network executives would have been forced to pick between testifying that they had no idea that their own reporters had debunked the Trump campaign's false claims of election fraud or that they knew but allowed stars to give them credibility in front of millions of viewers.

 The Murdochs have paid before.
 They agreed to settlements in excess of $900 million over allegations of fraud and anti-competitive practices against News Corp's lesser-known marketing business, News America; they paid hundreds of millions of dollars in a massive phone and email hacking scandal involving their British tabloids; and they paid roughly $200 million to ensure further details of allegations of widespread sexual harassment at Fox News were not aired in open court.